Common land

 A person who has a right in, or over, common land jointly with another or others is usually called a commoner.
-In the New Forest, the New Forest Commoner is recognised as a minority cultural identity as well as an agricultural vocation, and members of this community are referred to as Commoners.

 In Great Britain, common land or former common land is usually referred to as a common; for instance, Clapham Common and Mungrisdale Common.
-Due to enclosure, the extent of common land is now much reduced from the millions of acres that existed until the 17th century, but a considerable amount of common land still exists, particularly in upland areas.
+Due to enclosure, the extent of common land is now much reduced from the hundreds of square kilometres that existed until the 17th century, but a considerable amount of common land still exists, particularly in upland areas.
 There are over 8,000 registered commons in England alone.

 Origins

-Originally in medieval England the common was an integral part of the manor, and was thus part of the estate held by the lord of the manor under a feudal grant from the Crown or a superior peer, who in turn held his land from the Crown which owned all land.
+Originally in medieval England the common was an integral part of the manor, and was thus part of the estate held by the lord of the manor under a grant from the Crown or a superior peer (who in turn held his land from the Crown; it is sometimes said that the Crown was held to ultimately own all land under its domain).
 This manorial system, founded on feudalism, granted rights of land use to different classes.
 These could be appurtenant rights whose ownership attached to tenancies of particular plots of land held within a manor.
 A commoner would be the person who, for the time being, was the occupier of a particular plot of land.
 Most land with appurtenant commons rights is adjacent to the common.
 Other rights of common were said to be in gross, that is, they were unconnected with tenure of land.
 This was more usual in regions where commons were more extensive, such as in the high ground of Northern England or in the Fens, but also included many village greens across England and Wales.

 Historically manorial courts defined the details of many of the rights of common allowed to manorial tenants, and such rights formed part of the copyhold tenancy whose terms were defined in the manorial court roll.